 I’m just a one-man band operation who does most of his work online but you can be assured that any time you work with me I’ll be considering the environment.
 Whilst my operation was always fairly low impact, I’ve recently taken steps to reduce that impact even further, which I outline below and will keep updated.

 I primarily work from home so I have a lot of control over exactly how much and what type of energy I use.
 In addition I’ll always be voting with purchases from companies that do the right thing.
-It pretty quickly saves money too, and staying on top of costs is never a bad thing.
+In the long term it tends to save money too, and staying on top of costs is never a bad thing.

 For my energy supplier I use OVO on their fully renewable electricity plan with their green gas upgrade, which means all the energy is carbon offset.
 I’ve been with them for years and a nice bonus is that they’re a company local to me, headquartered in Bristol and before that in the village of Kemble.